Tazzios/pdfviewer/README.md

 >nameddest=[destination name]

 Highlight keywords
->Search="[keyword1] [keyword2]"
+>search="[keyword1] [keyword2]"

-double qoutes are only needed with multiple keywords.
-Each keyword will be highlighted separately.
+keyword will be highlighted separately.
+If you want to search a combination enable phrase.

+Enable phrase to search for a combination of words.
+>phrase=true

 Override default preview style
 >style=[embed|popup|new]